CakeDC/cakephp-db-test/Docs/Documentation/Overview.md

 If cakephp testsuite uses fixtures to initialize test database, DbTest dont use fixtures at all.
 Instead it uses addational template database, that initialized based on app/Config/db_test.sql file.

-Beneric cycle of test execution under DbTest.
+Generic cycle of test execution under DbTest.
 --------------------------------------------------------------

 * When test suite started with DbTest it loads test database from template database snapshot.